reoverduguez/RVA/README.md

 # Rockville Volleyball Academy
-# This website is built on html, css, javascript, and php.
+# This website is supported by Stripe's API for online payments.